You Hurt My Feelings (2023 film): Production

 In October 2021, it was announced Julia Louis-Dreyfus would star in and produce the film, then titled Beth and Don, with Nicole Holofcener directing from a screenplay she wrote.
-In May 2022, Tobias Menzies, Michaela Watkins, Arian Moayed, Owen Teague, Jeannie Berlin, Bill Camp and Elizabeth Marvel joined the cast of the film.
+In May 2022, Tobias Menzies, Michaela Watkins, Arian Moayed, Owen Teague, Jeannie Berlin, David Cross and Amber Tamblyn joined the cast of the film.

 Principal photography began in May 2022, in New York City.
 Cinematographer Jeffrey Waldron said, "I worked to build a natural, inviting New York look that didn't distract from the unfolding story, but brought cinematic punctuation to its important human moments".
 To achieve this, he used an Arri Alexa Mini camera with custom-adjusted Panavision Primo lenses.
 In order to make the film feel "filmic, human and handmade", he further softened and reduced contrast in prep with the help of a custom film emulation LUT.

 Release

 A24 picked up the U.S. distribution rights at the 2021 American Film Market.
-You Hurt My Feelings premiered on January 22, 2023, at the Sundance Film Festival.
-It is scheduled to be released on May 26, 2023.
+The film premiered on January 22, 2023, at the Sundance Film Festival.
+It was released in theatres on May 26, 2023.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 96% based on 53 reviews, with an average rating of 7.7 out of 10.
-The website's critics consensus reads: "Smart, funny, and above all entertaining, You Hurt My Feelings finds writer-director Nicole Holofcener as sharply perceptive as ever."
-On Metacritic, the film has a weighted average of 75 out of 100 based on 17 critic reviews, indicating "generally favorable reviews".
+Box office

+In the United States and Canada, You Hurt My Feelings was released alongside The Little Mermaid, Kandahar, The Machine, and About My Father, and was projected to gross around $1 million from 912 theatres over its four-day Memorial Day opening weekend.
+The film grossed $474,000 on its first day, and debuted to $1.4 million over the 3-day weekend (and $1.8 million over a four-day time frame).

+Critical response

+Audiences surveyed by PostTrak gave the film an overall 75% positive score, with 42% saying they would definitely recommend it.